williamvds/uni/osc/lectures.md

 - Two shared variables:
   - `turn`: indicates which process is next to enter its critical section
   - `boolean flag[2]`: indicates that a process is ready to enter its critical section

 - Two processes (i and j) execute in strict alternation, can be generalised to multiple processes

-- Pros
-  - Satisfies all critical section requirements - mutual exclusion, progress, fairness
+- __Pro__: Satisfies all critical section requirements - mutual exclusion, progress, fairness

-- Cons
-  - Busy waiting is used - process loops endlessly while waiting for the lock to clear
+- __Con__: Busy waiting is used - process loops endlessly while waiting for the lock to clear

 - Eg, for thread 0:
     ```c
     flag[0] = true;
     turn = 1;
     while (flag[1] == true && turn == 1) {
     // busy wait
     }
     // critical section
     ...
     // end of critical section
     flag[0] = false;
     ```
 - Thread 1 would use the same structure, but replacing `1` with `0` and vice versa

 ### Satisfying mutual exclusion
-- Both `flag[i]` and `flag[j]` are true when they want to enter their critical section
+- Both `flag[i]` and `flag[j]` are true when they both want to enter their critical section
 - `turn` is a singular variable that can only store one value

-- Hence, either `while(flag[i] && turn == i)` or `while(flag[j] && turn == j)` is true and at most
+- Hence, either `while(flag[i] && turn == i)` or `while(flag[j] && turn == j)`
-one process can enter its critical section
+    is true and at most one process can enter its critical section

 ### Satisfying progress and bounded waiting
 - If process j does not want to enter its critical section